weycoin/weycoin/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
 Some notes on how to build WeyCoin in Unix.

 To Build
 ---------------------

+If you're building for masternodes or general use, use the `--disable-tests` flag in order to speed up the process.

 	./autogen.sh
-	./configure
+	./configure --disable-tests --disable-gui tests

 	make